 Who suffers from post-micturition dribble?

 is largely suffered by men, but can also affect women.
 This can occur at any age.
-With men, PMD usually happens after you have put your clothes back on following urination when you find a small patch of urine staining your underpants.
-With women, this usually happens quicker, often as soon you’ve got up from the toilet.
+With men, post-micturition dribble usually happens after you have put your clothes back on following urination when you find a small patch of urine staining your underwear.
+With women, post-micturition dribble usually happens a little earlier, often as soon you’ve got up from the toilet.

 This action is involuntary and occurs as a result of there being urine remaining in the urethra after a trip to the toilet.
-Although they can be reluctant to seek help about this, post-micturition dribble affects a large portion of men, and if it persists it should be treated.
+Although you may have some reservations about seeking help about this, post-micturition dribble affects a large portion of men – somewhere between 5 and 55% of people. if the symptomspersists, it should be treated and there are a number of options available.

 What is the cause of post-micturition dribble?